_____DIGITAL PR IN GERMANY

 Germany has a wide and varied media landscape which distinguishes itself through well-researched and highly authoritative publications.
 As opposed to other countries, like the UK, German journalism in general places much more emphasis on serious, practical and factual topics and the tabloid scene is consequently not as prevalent.
 This means there are a plethora of opportunities to gain coverage from highly respected (as well as high DR) outlets.

-The biggest challenge in the German market is also its biggest opportunity: Digital PR is far less established than in the UK.
-While the UK has twice as many Digital PRs as journalists, Germany has twice as many journalists as PR professionals.
+The main challenge of this market is, at the same time, its greatest opportunity.
+For example, Digital PR is less established in the German market than in the UK.
+In the UK, there are twice as many Digital PR Executives as there are journalists, in Germany there are twice as many journalists as digital PR professionals.

 This means less competition from other Digital PR Executives, but more competition from the journalists’ own research.
 A German journalist will only publish information from a press release if they deem it well-researched and see value that they could not have provided through their own work alone.